 Within the trails of the aerial forest, we have a weight limit of 265 pounds, and a height limit of 6’4”.
 To be able to ride the Big Zip Line and to climb independently throughout the trails youth must be at least 10 years old, 60 pounds, and 4’6” tall and be confident enough to climb by themselves.
 To climb with an adult through the trails, youth must be at least 7 years old.

-On the Junior Park, the kids must be at least 4 years old up to 7 years old.
+In the Junior Park, children must be 4–7 years old.
 The maximum weight is 75 pounds.

 How Old Does My Child Need To Be?

 Children must be 4 years old to climb on the Junior Park and no more than 7 years old.
 Children ages 7 and up are welcome in our aerial forest while climbing with an Adult.
 Kids must be at least 10 years old to climb independently.

 While we do accept walk-ins if we have the ability, we do strongly recommend making a reservation in advance.

 Do I Need To Sign A Waiver?